raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

 ## 6. Submission of Contributions

-Unless You explicitly state otherwise, any Contribution intentionally submitted for inclusion in the Work by You to the Licensor shall be under the terms and conditions of this License, without any additional terms or conditions.
-Notwithstanding the above, nothing herein shall supersede or modify the terms of any separate license agreement you may have executed with Licensor regarding such Contributions.
+Unless You explicitly state otherwise, any Contribution intentionally submitted for inclusion in the Work by You to the Licensor must be under the terms and conditions of this License, without any additional terms or conditions.
+Notwithstanding the above, nothing herein must supersede or modify the terms of any separate license agreement you may have executed with Licensor regarding such Contributions.